Find a Solution That Grants Peace of Mind Schedule a Meeting

 Chapter 13 Secured & Unsecured Debt Limits in 2025

 If you're dealing with overwhelming debt, bankruptcy can be a useful option to pursue debt relief.
 However, when considering Chapter 13 bankruptcy, it's important to understand the role of secured and unsecured debt limits.
-These limits refer to the maximum amount of debt you can have to be eligible to file for Chapter 13 relief.
+These limits refer to the maximum amount of debt individuals can have to be eligible to file for Chapter 13 relief.
+For individuals and married couples exploring Chapter 13 as a viable option, there have been important changes to the debt limits that determine eligibility for individual Chapter 13 bankruptcy filers.

-For individuals and married couples exploring Chapter 13 as a viable option, there have been important changes to the debt limits that determine eligibility for this type of bankruptcy.
-For some people who need to protect their assets or catch up on arrears owed to secured creditors, the only other alternative to Chapter 13 would be a Chapter 11 bankruptcy, which is much more complicated and expensive and beyond the scope of this article.
+The only other alternative to a Chapter 13 bankruptcy for individuals who need to protect their assets or catch up on arrears owed to secured creditors would be a Chapter 11 bankruptcy, which is much more complicated and expensive, and beyond the scope of this article.

 Understanding Chapter 13 Bankruptcy